DocuWare Cloud-Services Agreement with

 6.3 Either party may terminate this Agreement and the applicable Order for cause.
 For purposes of this Agreement, “cause” shall exist: (i) in case of a material breach of the Agreement if such breach remains uncured for more than 28 days following receipt of a written notice of such material breach; or (ii) if the other party becomes the subject of a petition in bankruptcy or any other proceeding relating to insolvency, receivership, liquidation or assignment for the benefit of creditors.

 6.4 Upon termination of this Agreement or the applicable Order, the Service Provider will keep the Customer’s relevant data from such Cloud-Services for at least sixty (60) days after the effective date of the termination of this Agreement or the applicable Order (i.e., the termination of the Cloud-Services) and will delete such data no later than ninety (90) after the effective date of the termination of the Cloud-Services.
 Notwithstanding the foregoing, Customer is solely responsible for retrieving any data stored or used with the Cloud-Services while Customer has access to the Cloud-Services, and upon the effective date of the termination of the Cloud-Services, Customer will not have access to the Cloud-Services.

 7. Payment Terms/Invoicing

-7.1 Customer shall pay to Service Provider monthly, yearly or multiyear fees for the relevant Cloud-Services and the ordered service categories as set forth in the applicable Order or as modified pursuant to Section 7.2.
+7.1 Customer shall pay to Service Provider monthly (i.e., only available for on-line orders with a credit card account), yearly or multiyear fees for the relevant Cloud-Services and the ordered service categories in advance as set forth in the applicable Order or as modified pursuant to Section 7.2.